survivejs/webpack-book/manuscript/loading_assets/05_loading_fonts.md

 # Loading Fonts

 Loading fonts is a surprisingly tough problem.
 There are typically four(!) font formats to worry about, each for certain browser.
 Inlining all formats at once wouldn't be a particularly good idea.
-There are a couple of strategies we can consider.
+It is acceptable, and even preferable, during development.
+That said, there are a couple of production specific strategies we can consider.

 ## Choosing One Format